 With the term ‘emerald cut’ emerging in the 1920s, it has often been associated with the era of Art Deco wherein clean lines and symmetry were in trend amongst the people and enjoyed their own class of popularity.
 Then in the 1940s, the cut was furthermore more refined and standardized which could be done with the invention of much more advanced and systematic diamond-cutting tools.

-Once emerald cuts were refined as much as they could be, they began being designed in shapes other than rectangle by many jewellers and designers and hence, the square emerald cut diamond was conceived.
+Once emerald cuts were refined as much as they could be, they began being designed in shapes other than rectangles by many jewelers and designers and hence, the square emerald cut diamond was conceived.

-Guide to Evaluate Square Emerald Cut Diamond Ring
+Things to consider before buying a Square Emerald Cut Diamond Ring:

 The square emerald-cut diamonds are being prominently used in engagement rings by customers who are intrigued by the uniqueness and subtlety expressed by this variation.
 Even though the guidelines to judge square emerald cut diamonds are pretty much the same as the rules applied to the other diamonds which were mentioned before, it is still essential to keep in mind the few specifications that are characteristic features for the emerald cut gems.

-Since reputed organisations like the GIA do not grade cuts in fancy shapes and only evaluate the polish and symmetry of the surface, customers can only utilize certain ranges in aspects of the cut of an emerald cut diamond to achieve maximum lustre.
+Since reputed organizations like the GIA do not grade cuts in fancy shapes and only evaluate the polish and symmetry of the surface, customers can only utilize certain ranges in aspects of the cut of an emerald cut diamond to achieve maximum luster.
 The ranges are given in the following table.

 Customers are often advised to select a square emerald cut diamond that does not have any inclusions present in the middle of the stone since the clear window on the table surface of the diamond allows observers to directly view the diamond.
 The most minimal flaw would be clearly visible in a square emerald cut diamond also because of its comparatively shallow pavilion and crown.
 Hence, it is safe to say that blemishes and imperfections in an emerald cut diamond would be a lot more noticeable and visible than the ones found in a round cut or cushion cut diamond.

-The colour of the diamond must also complement the setting it will be based within.
-Hence, customers should also let the setting be an influential factor for the decision making process regarding the colour of the diamond.
+The color of the diamond must also complement the setting it will be based within.
+Hence, customers should also let the setting be an influential factor in the decision-making process regarding the color of the diamond.